carpentries/instructor-training/_extras/guide.md

 >
 > Research training barely addresses the fact that all researchers now need to think
 > computationally, and that they desperately need tools to increase their speed and efficiency
-> in analysing data.
+> in analyzing data.
 This is a gap that Software and Data Carpentry training can fill.
 >
 > It's not a good day for me if I haven't helped *someone*.
 Being able to introduce people to
 > useful, time-saving tools has been a big - and immensely satisfying - part of my working life.